TGuigz/cplusplus-rot-cipher/README.md

 # cplusplus-rot-cipher
-Encrypt, Decrypt, and Detect Rot Ciphers
+C++ Class that is used to Encrypt, Decrypt, and Detect ROT Ciphers

-Includes encrypt(int rot, string) decrypt(int rot, string) and detect(string, mode)
+Included methods - encrypt(int rot, string), decrypt(int rot, string), detect(string, mode), console_test()

 detect() has 3 modes - default is mode 0:
-  0: tests if first 3 words in text are a rot cipher
+  0: tests if first 3 words in text are a rot cipher using a dictionary of top 3000 english words.
-  1: tests 5 words
+  1: tests 5 words in the text
-  2: tests 7 words
+  2: tests 7 words in the text

+console_test() - gets ROT1-25 of text inputed from user into console